 Revolutions in 2nd Millenia Technology - Chapter 2

-Upon his father’s death in 2021, Oscar inherited a healthy, profitable business, but he also inherited his father’s eagerness for innovation and business adventurism.
-So rather than continuing Nuvorm's role within the food industry with a conservative and steady hand, Oscar sought to build and expand - redirecting the company's R&D team outside the confines of the food packing industry.
-A relationship between space exploration and specialised freeze-drying and vacuum-packing of food was long standing and it was this aspect of the business which captured Oscar’s adventuristic spirit.
+Upon his father’s death in 2021, Oscar inherited controlling ownership of Nuvorm Inc. (an established corporation with key areas of dominance within the food-processing sector), but he also inherited his father’s eagerness for innovation and business adventurism.
+So rather than continuing Nuvorm’s core strategy with a conservative and steady hand, Oscar sought to build and expand—redirecting the company’s R&D team outside the confines of food processing.
+A relationship between space exploration and specialised freeze-drying and vacuum-packing of food was long-standing, and it was this aspect of the business that captured Oscar’s adventuristic spirit.

 It’s unclear where, how and why the idea originated, but in the mid 2020s Nuvorm’s R&D team started to explore opportunities in freeze-drying and vacuum-packing live tissue with the intention of re-hydrating and re-animating it at a later point.
 They combined stem cell research, cryogenics and experiments in nano-technology.